BartuAlb/BartuAlb/README.md

 ### Hi there 👋.
-I am a freshman student at Bilkent University Computer Engineering Department.
+I am a junior student at Bilkent University Computer Engineering Department.

 <!--
 **BartuAlb/BartuAlb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.